MDAnalysis/mdanalysis/README.rst

 **Source code** is hosted in a git repository at https://github.com/MDAnalysis/mdanalysis and is packaged under the GNU Lesser General Public License, version 3 or any later version (LGPLv3+).
-Invidiual source code components are provided under the GNU Lesser General Public License, version 2.1 or any later version (LGPLv2.1+).
+Individual source code components are provided under the GNU Lesser General Public License, version 2.1 or any later version (LGPLv2.1+).
 Please see the file LICENSE_ for more information.